 - Projects must take place between September 1, 2021 and August 31, 2022.

 - Applicants may submit up to two TourWest applications for up to two distinct projects featuring two different artists.

 - The proposed artist or company cannot include members of the applicant organization’s staff members or board or be a faculty member of the applicant's organization.

 - Applicants are encouraged to apply for the presentation of out-of-state touring performers, musicians, and literary artists.
-Applicants are encouraged to feature performers from the western United States; however, the performers do not have to be from the 13-state WESTAF region and can be internationally based.
+Applicants are also encouraged to feature performers from the western United States; however, the performers do not have to be from the 13-state WESTAF region and can be internationally based.

 - Literary projects are acceptable, provided they incorporate a performance element.

-- Defined as a full-length performance that is marketed to and open to the general public.
+- Defined as a full-length performance that is marketed and open to the general public.

 - Projects must include at least one educational outreach activity.

 - That activity must have an educational component and attract an audience that is different from the audience attending the public performance.
 Click here for more detailed information about educational outreach activities.

 - If the touring artist is part of a company, the full troupe must perform on stage during the public performance.

-- Projects that involve local artists or school children participating as artists in a portion of the performance are eligible; however, applicants must make clear that the primary focus of the public performance is the touring, featured performer.
+- Projects that involve school children participating as artists in a portion of the performance are eligible; however, applicants must make clear that the primary focus of the public performance is the touring, featured performer.